New California gun control law mimics Texas abortion measure - NewsBreak

 New California gun control law mimics Texas abortion measure

-SACRAMENTO, Calif. — (AP) — California punched back Friday against two recent landmark U.S. Supreme Court decisions as Gov. Gavin Newsom signed a controversial, first-in-the-nation gun control law patterned after a Texas anti-abortion law and urged other states to follow suit.
+California punched back Friday against two recent landmark U.S. Supreme Court decisions as Gov. Gavin Newsom announced he will sign a controversial, first-in-the-nation gun control law patterned after a Texas anti-abortion law.

-He acted one month after conservative justices overturned the constitutional right to abortion and undermined gun control laws in states including California.
+His action comes one month after conservative justices overturned women's constitutional right to abortions and undermined gun control laws in states including California.

-Newsom stitched the two hot-button topics together in approving a law allowing people to sue anyone who distributes illegal assault weapons, parts that can be used to build weapons, guns without serial numbers, or .50-caliber rifles.
+Newsom stitched the two hot-button topics together in approving a law allowing people to sue anyone who distributes illegal assault weapons, parts that can be used to build weapons, guns without serial numbers, or .50 caliber rifles.
+They would be awarded at least $10,000 in civil damages for each weapon, plus attorneys fees.

-“We’re sick and tired of being on the defense in this movement," he said.

-“It’s time to put them on the defense.
-You cannot sell, you cannot manufacture, you cannot transfer these illegal weapons of war and mass destruction in the state of California.
-And if you do, there are 40 million people that can collect $10,000 from you, and attorney fees, for engaging in that illegal activity.”
+“While the Supreme Court rolls back reasonable gun safety measures, California continues adding new ways to protect the lives of our kids,” Newsom said in a statement released before he signed the bill.
+“California will use every tool at its disposal to save lives, especially in the face of an increasingly extreme Supreme Court.”

 Lawmakers patterned the bill, at Newsom's request, after a Texas law allowing citizens to sue anyone who provides or assists in providing an abortion.
 The U.S. Supreme Court gave preliminary approval to the Texas law, but California's law will automatically be invalidated if the Texas law is eventually ruled unconstitutional.

-It's a similar tactic to the television ad that Newsom, a Democrat running for reelection, recently aired in Florida targeting Gov. Ron DeSantis.
-Newsom again denied presidential aspirations Friday even while stoking that speculation.

-“I can’t take what’s happening in this country," Newsom said in explaining the ads.
-“Can’t take the assault on liberty and freedom, can’t take the rhetoric, can’t take the ... bullying, the zest for demonization of these governors, not just Abbott, DeSantis, but many of these other governors.”

-An unusual combination of gun owner advocates and the American Civil Liberties Union have criticized Newsom for creating what they said amounts to a bounty system to encourage such lawsuits.
-The ACLU called California's law "an attack on the constitution" for deliberately trying to sidestep judicial review by empowering enforcement by citizens and not governments, and for undermining due process rights.

-“It’s all about these two big issues that are facing us.
+“It’s a crappy decision, but the reality is that as long as it is the law let’s make benefit of it by virtue of saving lives, trying to save lives, in California," the bill's author, Democratic state Sen. Robert Hertzberg, said in an interview.
+"It’s all about these two big issues that are facing us.
 And you can’t have a double standard.
 You can’t have one standard for guns and another standard for women’s reproductive health.
-It’s not right,” Democratic state Sen. Robert Hertzberg, who carried the bill, said in an interview.
+It’s not right.”

+Opponents including an unusual combination of gun owners' advocates and the American Civil Liberties Union have criticized creating what they said amounts to a bounty system to encourage such lawsuits.
+The ACLU called California's law “an attack on the constitution” for deliberately trying to sidestep judicial review by empowering enforcement by citizens and not governments, and for undermining due process rights.

-Newsom signed the bill at Santa Monica College, where five victims were killed in 2013 by a gunman using such a gun.
+Newsom planned to sign the bill while visiting a memorial at Santa Monica College to five victims killed in 2013 by a gunman using such a gun — a homemade assault-style rifle without a serial number.

-The new law “will make it easier for victims of ghost gun violence like myself to help enforce our laws,” said Mia Tretta, who was shot in Santa Clarita during a 2019 attack at Saugus High School.
-She is now an incoming senior and a volunteer with Students Demand Action.
+The new law “will make it easier for victims of ghost gun violence, like me, to help enforce our gun laws,” said Mia Tretta, who was shot in Santa Clarita during a 2019 attack at Saugus High School and is now a volunteer with Students Demand Action.

-Newsom grew emotional as Tretta introduced him.
-He later said he couldn't help but recall her optimism as he visited her in the hospital after an attack that he said personalized the danger for him as the father of a pre-teen daughter himself.

 Aside from the merits of the bill, opponents say it is written to discourage any legal challenges to California's myriad gun regulations by requiring plaintiffs or lawyers to pay attorneys' fees if they lose the lawsuit.